Coastal Wetland and Seagrass Accounting

 3.1 Extent Accounting

-Ecosystem extent accounts for mangroves and coastal wetlands record the area of these ecosystem types within an ecosystem accounting area (EAA), typically measured in hectares or square kilometres[5].
-Extent accounts provide the spatial foundation for all subsequent condition and service accounts, making accurate mapping and change detection essential.
+Ecosystem extent accounts record mangrove and coastal wetland area within an ecosystem accounting area (EAA), typically in hectares[3].
+Extent accounts provide the spatial foundation for all subsequent condition and service accounts.
+For satellite sensor selection, cloud-cover management, tidal timing, and general accuracy assessment, see TG-4.1 Ecosystem Extent; mangrove-specific considerations are noted below.

 Ecosystem type classification